ojalsethi/Digital-Library/README.md

-## pre-requisites
+# Digital Article repository
+An information system that helps ingest, store, manage, preserve, and provide access to digital content using Node.js, MongoDB and Angular2.

+# Technologies

   - NodeJS
   - Angular CLI
   - mongodb

-##A Digital Article repository, an information system that helps ingest, store, manage, preserve, and provide access to digital content using Node.js, MongoDB and Angular2.